 You brought the magic to our first lantern parade on the Westside Trail!
 There's a great set of photos from the AJC, an excellent recap on the BeltLine Blog, a fun WABE interview with Lois Reitzes, and a lovely piece in Atlanta Intown Magazine.
 Check out the BeltLine's video!

-Here's some of our favorite photos and video from 2019: 11 Alive's 30 minute video! , Atlanta Intown's Photos, and Steve Eberhardt's Photos.
-And check out our 2020 parade-in-place videos below.
+Here's some of our favorite photos and video from 2019, our 10th year on the Eastside Trail: 11 Alive's 30 minute video! , Atlanta Intown's Photos, and Steve Eberhardt's Photos.